JakuJ/rate-limited-api/README.md

 ### What this app is not

-Due to limited time, no effort has been put towards making this app "production ready", in particular:
+This app is a simple technical demo, and so little effort has been put towards making it "production ready", in particular:

 - No persistence – I use EFCore, but with an in-memory provider, user accounts are ephemeral.
 - No Redis – rate limits for each user are simply stored in a dictionary.

-However, thanks to heavy use of DI, both the user storage and the rate limit cache can be easily replaced with something more scalable.
+However, thanks to the use of dependency injection, both the user storage and the rate limit cache can be easily replaced with something more scalable.

 ### User management

-Since we are using BasicAuth for authentication, we need to store a table of users.
+Since I am using BasicAuth for authentication, I need to store a table of users.
 A user has a username, a password, and a unique user ID assigned to them (used as a primary key).

 User passwords are hashed and salted for storage using an implementation of the Argon2id algorithm from the .NET port